 Moore Law Firm’s pedestrian attorneys will begin by first securing the scene for evidence.
 This includes interviewing bystanders, taking notes from the pedestrian’s view, and attempting to see if there is video footage of the accident.
 Once the scene has been investigated and locked down for evidence, lawyers will paint an accurate picture for a judge.

 Moore Law Firm attorneys will compile evidence and fight for the right amount of injury money from insurance companies.
 It is notable that we will also investigate insurance policies of both parties.
-Most pedestrians are unaware of uninsured motorist coverages that their own policies offer.
+Most pedestrians are unaware of uninsured motorist coverage that their own policies offer.

-- Are Pedestrians required to follow road markings?
+- Are pedestrians required to follow road markings?